Feb 2, 2026

 Reduces bounce rate and increases engagement.
 A visitor who clicks one internal link is more likely to click another.
 For B2B buyers who research heavily before making a decision, giving them a guided path matters.

 Supports the full buyer journey.
-Don't link directly to a sales page every 200 words.
+Don't link directly to a sales page every couple hundred words.
 Guide.
 Educate.
 Link to comparison pages, case studies, educational content.
 When buyers are ready, they'll find your contact form.
 Good internal linking supports this journey without forcing it.

 Types of Internal Links